adityatelange/hugo-PaperMod/README.md

-## WonderMod (PaperMod)
+## WonderMod (PaperMod fork - theme for Hugo)

 <p align="center">
   <img src="https://raw.githubusercontent.com/wonderfall/hugo-WonderMod/master/.github/assets/web-capture.jpeg" title="WonderMod" alt="WonderMod image">
 </p>

 ### What is this?
 WonderMod is a fork of an original theme for [Hugo](https://gohugo.io/) called [PaperMod](https://github.com/adityatelange/hugo-PaperMod) (made by adityatelange).
-Since PaperMod isn't interested in a few changes such as removing inline JavaScript, which I personally require to harden my websites, I decided to maintain my own fork (I didn't want to keep overwriting a bunch of files as a fork workflow is much cleaner).
+Since PaperMod isn't interested in a few changes such as **removing inline JavaScript**, which I personally require to harden my websites, I decided to maintain my own fork (I didn't want to keep overwriting a bunch of files as a fork workflow is much cleaner).
 Don't expect a ton of changes, and unless you know me, you probably don't want to use WonderMod.

 ### Main changes
 Current "main" changes are as follows: